pleabargain/EnglishHelpsYourCareer/English in use phrases.md

 # don't hold your breath

 ---

 #mermaid

--Q:  Howard said that he will pay me back.
+- Q:  Howard said that he will pay me back.

--A: Don't hold your breath, he has no money!
+- A: Don't hold your breath, he has no money!

 ---